 DIFX and DFM continue to be regulated by the Dubai Financial Services Authority (DFSA) and the Emirates Securities and Commodities Authority (ESCA) respectively.

 Explaining the role of Borse Dubai within the new structure, DFM Chairman Essa Kazim, who was appointed as the Chairman of Borse Dubai, said that the company is intended to be a facilitator, allowing DIFX and DFM to explore joint opportunities for the development of capital markets in the region and in the broader context of global exchanges.

-He commented at the time of the annoucement that: "Both exchanges will share best practices, maintaining operational efficiency at international standards.
+He commented at the time of the announcement that: "Both exchanges will share best practices, maintaining operational efficiency at international standards.
 Borse Dubai will boost confidence among issuers, investors, and intermediaries who will benefit from a presence in both exchanges, as well as a broader and more varied range of services."

-NASDAQ OMX acquired a one-third stake in NASDAQ Dubai in February 2008.
+Nasdaq OMX acquired a one-third stake in Nasdaq Dubai in February 2008.
 The other two-thirds is owned by Borse Dubai.